JAForbes/blog/posts/refactoring-with-arrays.md

 `flatMap` is such a convenient operation in this context.
 It expresses so much in such a standard simple way.
 It might at first seem inconvenient to place data in a list for transformation, but it's these effortless opportunities to lean on the standard library that makes the justification worthwhile I think.

-> Imagine those last few changes were separate commits, imagine that diff.
+While we're iterating I would like the reader to imagine each code change as separate commits - imagine that diff.
 The majority of the business logic is retained.
-Because the operations are separate and atomic there's very little noise in the diff.
+Because the operations are separated and atomic there's very little noise in the diff.
+It's all relevant.

+This isn't true at all in other styles, we might see unrelated lines in a diff because of a change in formatting, nesting, scoping, placement etc.  One could argue that unrelated change may lead to a diff that is less readable.

 #### Determining Structures

+Some background, this is some real world refactoring here.
+The source of the error is migration from one library to another.
+They are similar but have distinct structures.

-Ok next step, we need to establish which shape the `localStorage` structure is.
-There's 3 possibilities.
+We need to establish which shape the `localStorage` structure is and then convert it to the new structure if possible.

+There are 3 possibilities.

-1. The new structure, we'll call the `SST` because it uses [static-sum-type](https://gitlab.com/JAForbes/static-sum-type).
+1. The new structure, we'll call `SST` because it uses [static-sum-type](https://gitlab.com/JAForbes/static-sum-type).
 2. The old structure, we'll call that `SumType` because it uses [sum-type](https://github.com/JAForbes/sum-type)
 3. It's not anything we recognize.
 We'll return an empty array for that case.